koppor/git-oss-releaser/README.md

 git-oss-releaser converts a given git repository to a git repository only containing the files of the last commit and commits resembling `git blame` output for each file.
 The original history is lost.

 The motivation is privacy of the developers involved.
-For instance, code comments made in rage during development should not be made public.
+For instance, code comments made in range during development should not be made public.

 git-oss-releaser is written using [Python 3](https://www.python.org/downloads/) and requires at least Python 3.5.

 A discussion about this feature is made at [stackoverflow](http://stackoverflow.com/questions/11482925/automatically-rewrite-git-history-for-open-source-release).

+## Example

+GIT OSS releaser has been used in the context of the [awesome-bpm list](https://github.com/ungerts/awesome-bpm/).
+The [commits](https://github.com/ungerts/awesome-bpm/commits/master) from Dec 16, 2015 present the results of the application.

 ## Usage